 If your negotiation tactics aren’t working, ask to speak with the adjuster’s manager, or their manager’s manager, and so on.
 In many cases, elevating the claim to senior-level adjusters will increase the amount of their offer.

-As noted in section 5.I.3, if you are the victim of an accident, any legal action you take will be against the at-fault driver, and their insurer will be obligated to hire an attorney to defend them.
+If you are the victim of an accident, any legal action you take will be against the at-fault driver, and their insurer will be obligated to hire an attorney to defend them.
 In the event that the insurance company has offered an amount fairly close to your desired settlement, it may be worth it to notify them that you intend to hire an attorney, and give them one last chance to increase their offer.

 If you are at fault but your insurance company is offering you an unfair settlement or treating you unfairly, you may be able to pursue legal action against them.
 As noted before, contact an attorney to discuss your claim and your options further.

-VII.
+VIII.
 Stay On Your Toes

 A. Continue to Shop